 When is my deposit returned to me?

 Once the check-out has been conducted, the property has been cleaned to a satisfactory standard and Foxtons has received instructions regarding the deposit from the landlord, the money will be returned to your account, less any agreed deductions.

 This typically takes 10 working days and generally no more than 28 days.

-If your question is still not answered, please contact your Property Manager directly or contact your local Foxtons office.
+If your question is still not answered, please contact your Property Manager directly or Foxtons Head Office.

 How do I renew my contract after the first year?